allgreed/core-doorctl/README.md

 - Authenticate the server and the device
 - System handles more than 1 door
 - Don't authorize cards via their fucking ID...

+#### Probbably like never:

+- Do a CLI for manual door control for authorized users
+- Integrate with Hs master auth